ppearson/cryptmon/README.md

 language, as well as various HTTP/Web APIs for access to Crypto prices and alert/notification providers, and also to learn a bit more about Crypto exchanges and price tracking.

-It's still very much in the experimental/WIP/development phase, but is functional to a fair degree, although it still has some rough edges, and is very much designed with my limited use-cases in mind :)
+It's still in the developmental phase (although not a high priority for me), but is functional to a fair degree, although it still has some rough edges, and is very much designed with my limited use-cases in mind :)

 Currently supported **Price Providers** (price data sources):